Personal Social Health and Economic Educ[...]

 It has been written with reference to Planning your relationships, sex and health curriculum, DfE 24th September 2020, updated February 2022 to include guidance on political impartiality in schools and follows the statutory curriculum guidance.

-The aims of PSHE, CCC and Enterprise and Employability skills lessons are to:
+The aims of PSHE, Employability and Citizenship lessons are to:

 The Department for Education state that there is a need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”